CheekyGhost-Labs/IndexStore/README.md

 ### Contributing to IndexStore

-Due to [Apple IndexStoreDB Library](https://github.com/apple/indexstore-db) repo using branches for releases rather than tagging stable versions, the IndexStore repo can't follow the traditional semvar and [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) approach.
+Due to [Apple IndexStoreDB Library](https://github.com/apple/indexstore-db) repo using branches for releases rather than tagging stable versions.
+To enable the IndexStore repo to follow traditional semvar and [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) approach, the package points at a specific revision.
+If any updates being made need a newer version/revision, please ensure the `.revisionItem("<commit-hash>")` package approach is used.

 The approach IndexStore takes for releases is:
 - main: contains the latest stable release
 - develop: contains the latest stable changes pending release
+- tag/<version>: snapshot of release
 - release/<major>.minor: contains released code

 A release branch will have a semantic version without accounting for patch updates.
 For example